Contact Us for a Free Consultation (941) 744-5450

 Contact Us Today

-At Holland Law we focus on Consumer Bankruptcy and Debt Defense.
-We proudly serve Sarasota, Manatee and Charlotte Counties and expanding to serve all of Central and South Florida, from coast-to-coast.
-We offer free phone or in-office consultations in Bradenton, Sarasota, Lakewood Ranch, Port Charlotte and across the Central and South Florida region.
-Contact us through the form on this page or call us at (941) 306-3601 to speak with an experienced bankruptcy and debt defense attorney today.
+At Holland Law Group, we focus on Debt Defense, Consumer Bankruptcy, Foreclosure Defense, and Consumer Rights.
+We proudly serve Florida, from coast to coast.
+We offer free phone or in-office consultations across all of Florida.
+Contact us through the form on this page or call us at (941) 744-5450 to speak with an experienced Debt Defense, Bankruptcy, Foreclosure, or Consumer Rights attorney today.
 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.

 Menu